 Angela McBride is distinguished professor and university dean emerita at Indiana University School of Nursing.
 During her tenure as dean (1991-2003), she also served as senior vice president for academic affairs - nursing within IU Health.
 Dr. McBride is past president of Sigma Theta Tau International (the honor society of nursing) and the American Academy of Nursing.
 She is the current chair of the National Advisory Committee for the Robert Wood Johnson Foundation's Nurse Faculty Scholar Program.

 Michael A. McRobbie, PhD

 Michael McRobbie became Indiana University President on July 1, 2007.
 A native of Australia, Dr. McRobbie joined IU in 1997 as VP for information technology and chief information officer, assumed responsibilities as VP for research in 2003, and was appointed interim provost and VP for academic affairs for IU-Bloomington in 2006.
 Dr. McRobbie maintains professorships in several disciplines and, in 2012, was inducted into the American Academy of Arts and Sciences.
-He currently serves as chair of the Board of Trustees of Internet2 and as a member of the Board of Directors of One America Financial Partners.
-He is also a member and former chair of the Big Ten Council of Presidents and Chancellors, and a member of the National Security Higher Education Advisory Board.
+He currently serves as chair of the board of trustees of Internet2 and as a member of the board of directors of One America Financial Partners.
+He is a member and former chair of the Big Ten Council of Presidents and Chancellors, and a member of the National Security Higher Education Advisory Board.

 Anne Nobles, M.A., J.D.